shaneahern/stocksprout/README.md

-# FutureVest 🌱
+# StockSprout 🌱

 **Growing their future, one gift at a time**

-FutureVest is a custodial investment platform that allows parents to manage investment portfolios for their children, while family and friends can contribute through gift links and recurring contributions.
+StockSprout is a custodial investment platform that allows parents to manage investment portfolios for their children, while family and friends can contribute through gift links and recurring contributions.

 ## ✨ Features